SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/monitoring-offloading-jobs.md

 | Component | Description |
 | ---         | --- |
 | Status icon | The status of the execution, which is either running, successful, or error
-| Execution type icon | The type of execution, which is either scheduled (calendar icon) or manual (spot icon)
+| Execution mode icon | The type of execution, which is either *scheduled* (calendar icon) or *manual* (spot icon)
 | Job name | The name of the pipeline
 | Execution time | The point in time the execution was started
 | Runtime (s) | The runtime of the execution in seconds
-| Next execution time | The point in time for which the next execution is scheduled
+| Next execution time | The point in time for which the next execution is scheduled, provided offloading is activated; for a manual execution it is empty
 | \# Records | The number of records which have been offloaded during this execution, indicated as number in a blue circle

 The system is configured to keep a limited history of the last job executions.